01binary/zeroweb/src/articles/personal-mba.md

 You may have heard this quote, known as *Parkinson's Law*:

-> "Work expands to fill the time available for its completion." --Cyril Parkinson, essay published in The Economist
+> "Work expands to fill the time available for its completion." --Cyril Parkinson, The Economist

 Reaching a goal always requires trade-offs, so why not plan those instead of letting the deadlines force them on you?